abhishekpaul11/Cube-Credits/README.md

 Implementation: 1.
 Mobile application 2.
 Billing Software

 Application: 1.
 A mobile app to monitor amenities.
 2. An in-app notification is sent to the app when the user is in its vicinity.
-3. A credit based system to encourage purc ourage purchase from Cube Stops.
+3. A credit based system to encourage purchase from Cube Stops.

 Final Result: Create a Cube nationwide ecosystem for customers.